Studio monitors are great for having a clear, unbiased, and flat idea of what you have just recorded.

 You need monitor stands to retain your monitor’s unbiased nature untouched and properly hear the low end just like the person listening to the track you´re working with would.

 Don’t just take my word for it; check the difference in this video at minute 3:20.

 Studio Monitors Sound Clarity And Isolation

 Let’s face it; studio monitors are the clearest and most boring sources to hear music from.
-Before buying, you asked yourself why do you need them and in that question, the word flat or clear must have appeared.
+Before buying, you asked yourself why you need them and, in that question, the word flat or clear must have appeared.